JacksonAllan/CC/README.md

 ## Installation

-Download `cc.h` and place it in your project's directory or your shared header directory.
+Just download `cc.h` and place it in your project's directory or your shared header directory.

-## Usage
+## Examples

 **Vector** (a dynamic array):